MicrosoftDocs/visualstudio-docs/docs/debugger/specify-symbol-dot-pdb-and-source-files-in-the-visual-studio-debugger.md

 ---
 # Specify symbol (.pdb) and source files in the Visual Studio debugger

-Program database (*.pdb*) files, also called symbol files, map identifiers and statements in your project's source code to corresponding identifiers and instructions in the compiled apps.
+Program database (*.pdb*) files, also called symbol files, map identifiers and statements in your project's source code to corresponding identifiers and instructions in compiled apps.
+A *.pdb* file holds debugging and project state information that allows incremental linking of a Debug configuration of your app.

 The Visual Studio debugger uses *.pdb* files to determine two key pieces of information while debugging: